Biography

 Margot Kolodziej

-Margot Kolodziej (born 1993) received her master's degree from the Conservatorium van Amsterdam in June 2018.
-She is a versatile musician.
-Besides her role as first violinist of the ADAM quartet, she is active as a soloist and chamber musician and regularly substitutes with various chamber and symphony orchestras.
+Margot Kolodziej (born 1993) is a versatile musician.
+Besides her role as primarius in the ADAM Quartet, she is active as a soloist, chamber musician and is a regular guest of renowned Dutch orchestras.

-Margot plays on a violin built by Ettori Soffriti in 1927.
-This violin was offered to her by the National Musical Instruments Fund.
+Margot plays on a violin built by Gudrun Kremeier and a bow by Victor François Fétique .
+The violin and bow were offered to her by the National Musical Instruments Fund.

 Minna Svedberg